ibexa/documentation-user/docs/shop_administration/customer_portal.md

 To invite new members to your organization, select **Invite members**.
-Then, in a pop-up window fill out email addresses one by one, or use a drag and drop feature to upload a file with an email list.
+Then, in a pop-up window fill out email addresses one by one, or use drag and drop to upload a file with a list of emails.
 Assign a role to each new member of your team from a drop-down list.
 Click **Send** to send out invitation emails.